mfathy/safaribooks/REFACTORED_README.md

-# SafariBooks Refactored
+# Oreilly Refactored

-This is a refactored version of the original SafariBooks scraper that extracts the core download functionality into a reusable `download_book` function while maintaining backward compatibility with the original CLI interface.
+This is a refactored version of the original Oreilly scraper that extracts the core download functionality into a reusable `download_book` function while maintaining backward compatibility with the original CLI interface.

 ## 🚀 Key Features